Jeppe Kofod: Member of the European Parliament, 2014–2019

 Kofod was also a supporter of the MEP Heart Group, a group of parliamentarians who have an interest in promoting measures that help reduce the burden of cardiovascular diseases (CVD).
-He sat on the Executive Committee of the Association of European Parliamentarians with Africa (AWEPA).
+He sat on the executive committee of the Association of European Parliamentarians with Africa (AWEPA).

 Following the 2019 elections, Kofod was part of a cross-party working group in charge of drafting the European Parliament's four-year work program on foreign policy.

 Minister of Foreign Affairs, 2019–2022

-On 27 June 2019, Kofod was named Minister for Foreign Affairs in the Frederiksen Cabinet.
+On 27 June 2019, Kofod was named minister for foreign affairs in the Frederiksen Cabinet.

-Early during his tenure, Kofod and Frederiksen faced a diplomatic incident when U.S. President Donald Trump confirmed his interest in buying Greenland from Denmark; at the time, Kofod said the island could not be bought “in dollars, yuan or roubles”.
+Early during his tenure, Kofod and Frederiksen faced a diplomatic incident when U.S. president Donald Trump confirmed his interest in buying Greenland from Denmark; at the time, Kofod said the island could not be bought "in dollars, yuan or roubles".
 He later approved the establishment of a U.S. consulate in Greenland's capital Nuuk, which was widely seen as part of a broader move by the U.S. to expand its diplomatic and commercial presence in Greenland and the Arctic.
 In 2020, he welcomed a $12.1 million economic aid package from the U.S. government for Greenland.

 Following the Bucha massacre in April 2022, Kofod expelled 15 Russian diplomats and embassy staff from Copenhagen, joining other European Union countries in its response to alleged war crimes by Russian troops in Ukraine.

 In June 2022, Kofod summoned the Russian ambassador when a Russian warship twice violated Danish territorial waters north of the Baltic Sea island of Bornholm where a democracy festival attended by senior officials and business people – including Prime Minister Frederiksen – was taking place.

 At the 2022 Danish general election in November 2022 Kofod was not elected to the Folketing, and when a new government was formed in December, he was replaced by former prime minister Lars Løkke Rasmussen.

-Controversies

-Rape of a minor

-At Easter in 2008, the then 34-year-old Jeppe Kofod appeared in the media because it emerged that in the evening after giving a lecture for the Social Democratic Youth of Denmark (DSU), he had sex with a 15-year-old girl from DSU.
-It was later reported that they did not use a condom, and that the girl had to use a morning after pill.
-The episode led, among other things, to Kofod resigning from his committee posts and his post as foreign affairs spokesman for the Social Democrats.
-The chairman of DSU, Jacob Bjerregaard, stated that Kofod had violated DSU's rules and that he was no longer welcome in DSU.

-In 2020 Kofod was reported to the police on rape accusations by activist Lars Kragh Andersen.
-Following the report, the police carried out a legal assessment of the case to identify if there was a basis for another investigation into the 12-year-old case.
+Kofod was a substitute member of Folketinget for a couple of months from 28 February 2023, replacing Mette Gjerskov, who was on leave of absence because of disease.
+Kofod withdrew from the position on 1 May, retiring from politics altogether.
+When Gjerskov died on 12 June 2023, Kofod confirmed again that he did not want to take her seat and become an MF again.